mixxxdj/manual/source/chapters/djing_with_mixxx.rst

 a track forwards or backwards, so they can be aligned with another track.
 See the chapter :ref:`interface-rate`.

-Two tracks are beatmatched once their tempos are matched and their beats beats are aligned.
+Two tracks are beatmatched once their tempos are matched and their beats are aligned.
 A “perfect” beatmatch is nearly impossible - there will always be a tiny difference in the playback rates.
 A keen DJ will keep his or her ears open and listen for the beats drifting out of alignment.
 This has a distinct “double bass kick” sound which is often preceded by the kick weakening in intensity as